SolenneGaucher/solennegaucher.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

    I am a postdoctoral fellow at CREST, ENSAE, in the group FairPlay, under the supervision of Vianney Perchet.
 This post-doc is funded by an [Hadamard postdoctoral fellowship](https://www.fondation-hadamard.fr/en/articles/2023/01/24/reicpients-2023/).

    I am mainly interested in sequential learning and sequential decision-making problems, and in fair machine learning.

+# News
+I am thrilled to announce that I have been named one of the 2024 French Young Talents of the [Fondation L’Oreal-UNESCO For Women in Science]https://www.forwomeninscience.com/()!
+I am incredibly honored to be sharing this award with 34 brilliant women.

 # Papers, preprints, and software